Recognition for novel endotracheal tube at anaesthetists innovation awards

 Working with Professor Donal McNally, and others at the Centre for Healthcare Technologies, the team have also crash tested current newborn restraint systems used during the transport and believe they can be significantly improved.

 The team are now undertaking a 3 year project to develop the next generation of neonatal transport system that aims to reduce the vibration and noise, whilst improving the comfort and safety, to reduce the stress for the baby and hopefully improve neurological outcomes.

-The research is large collaborative effort with Industrial partners including ParAid Medical and Jaguar Land Rover.
+The research is large collaborative effort with Industrial partners including ParAid Medical.
 The team has been awarded £872,000 by the NIHR to support this project, in addition to over £300,000 already awarded, and hope to have the new system available in 3-4 years that will improve the care of babies for years to come.

 Find out more about our paediatric healthcare technologies

 EPSRC Next Generation Biomaterials Discovery Programme Grant web site launched

 Visit the website